Hopkins Center for the Arts: Features

 Within the Hopkins Center are Faulkner Recital Hall, Spaulding Auditorium, Warner Bentley Theater, the Moore Theater, and Alumni Hall.
 These are used for student performances, concerts and plays by visiting artists, and alumni and faculty meetings.
 Various student groups perform regularly at the Hop, including the Dartmouth College Gospel Choir, Dartmouth Dance Ensemble, the Glee Club, the Barbary Coast Jazz Ensemble, the Wind Symphony, and the Symphony Orchestra, among others.
 Students receive a reduced ticket price for performances.
 However, all events are open to the public.
 Tickets can be purchased at the Hop's box office.

 The center makes available several classes each term for the enrichment of students and the public.
 For example, the dance department usually offers classes in different styles of dance, from ballet to hip hop.

-The Hop is also home to the college's Hinman Mail Center.
+The Hop was also home to the college's Hinman Mail Center, before being moved to the basement of the nearby Class of 1953 Commons.
 Each undergraduate student receives his or her own mailbox, known as a "Hinman Box" or "HB", at the beginning of freshman year.
 Packages may be sent to the mail center as well.

 Among the many artists and groups featured in the 2014 season were renowned musician Reggie Watts and virtuoso American violinist Joshua Bell.